A-Jaffe/Simple-Task-Management-System/README.md

 # Simple Task Management System
 ## Project Description
-This program is written in python and was designed to assist a small business in managing tasks assigned to each member of a team.
-Its functions include logging-in with a team member specific name and password and providing the user with differnt task managing options.
+This program is written in python and was designed to assist a small business in **managing tasks assigned to each member of a team.** Its functions include *logging-in* with a team member specific name and password and providing the user with differnt task managing options.
 It is the second Capstone project required in the Hyperion Development Software Engineer bootcamp.

-The user may store, display and edit tasks and the user set to admin my add users and generate reports regarding tasks and users registered with the program.
+Once logged-in the user may *store, display and edit tasks*, while the user set to admin may *add users* and *generate reports* regarding tasks and users registered with the program.

 ## Functionality
 First, the program will prompt the user for their name and password.
 The program will compare